Reshetnikoff/m.tuberculosis-research-code/README.md

 ## Data Preprocessing

+Before running the scripts, please, extract all archives in the db subdirectory.

 ### Matrix deduplication

 Before usage matrix gotten in the previous step it's needed to deduplicate feature by follow scripts in the data_preprocessing directory: